openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 #### when custom namedCertificates configured
 1. Device Administrator copies the certificated to MicroShift host
-1. Device Administrator configures additonal CAs in the RHEL trust store.
+1. Device Administrator configures additonal CAs in the RHEL Client trust store on the client system.
 1. Device Administrator configures `namedCertificates` in the Microshift configuration yaml file (/etc/microshift/config.yaml).
 1. Device Administrator start/restarts MicroShift
-1. During startup the certifates paths will be checked and validated. in case of an error service will produce clear error log and if the file is missing it will exit.
+1. During startup, Microshift will check and validate the certificates paths. in case of an error service will produce clear error log and if the file is missing it will exit.
-1. Certificates will be passed to the tls-sni-cert-key as apiserver command line option preceding all the other certificates.
+1. Microshift passes the certificates to the tls-sni-cert-key as apiserver command line option preceding all the other certificates.
 1. kube-apiserver picks up the certificates and start serving them on the configured SNI.

 ### Topology Considerations